FlaxEngine/FlaxDocs/manual/physics/triggers.md

 ![Triggers](media/triggers.gif)

-**Triggers** are colliders used to detect other colliders enter it, which you can use to script events.
-For example, you can detect when a player character enters a room, and use this in your script to trigger an event.
+**Triggers** are special colliders used to detect when other colliders enter their geometry, this can be used to script events.
+For example, you can detect when a player character enters a room and use this in your script to trigger an event.

 Triggers don't generate collisions.